EdSancha/edsancha.github.io/my-reading-list/index.markdown

 * [Accelerate](https://www.amazon.com/gp/product/1942788339/ref=as_li_tl?ie=UTF8&tag=eds02a-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1942788339&linkId=0e85a11985f8a162a75ff18a79ba5215).
 Accelerate is the book every software engineer leader should read.
 Based on intensive research trying to find the traits of highly effective software engineering teams, it provides specific tools to improve team productivity.
 * [The Manager's Path](https://www.amazon.com/gp/product/1491973897/ref=as_li_tl?ie=UTF8&tag=eds02a-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1491973897&linkId=e43b23c25c9fa8352492a96904f4338e) - from Camille Fournier.
 This is a great guide to managers, from tech lead up to CTO level.
 I like how many actionable items you get from the book.
 * [The Making of a Manager](https://www.amazon.com/gp/product/B079WNPRL2/ref=as_li_tl?ie=UTF8&tag=eds02a-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B079WNPRL2&linkId=d87597bee37c8be8da115ad54067e78a) - by Julie Zhuo.
 Another great guide to managers but this one from a more personal perspective.
 I think it complements The Manager's Path perfectly.
-* [97 Things Every Engineering Manager Should Know: Collective Wisdom from the Experts](https://www.amazon.com/gp/product/1492050903/ref=as_li_tl?ie=UTF8&tag=eds02a-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1492050903&linkId=7b38507906f543b28fff0df5868e93a2) - Compilated by Camille Fournier.
+* [97 Things Every Engineering Manager Should Know: Collective Wisdom from the Experts](https://www.amazon.com/gp/product/1492050903/ref=as_li_tl?ie=UTF8&tag=eds02a-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1492050903&linkId=7b38507906f543b28fff0df5868e93a2) - by Camille Fournier.
 Interesting set of articles on Engineering Management.

 ### Engineering Books